 these (and only these) stylistically, resulting in the only completely

-preserved deck in the collection.
+preserved pack in the collection.
 I have chosen the term

-denote this deck, as it differs from the other decks in being somewhat
+denote this pack, as it differs from the other packs in being somewhat

 simpler both in design and execution of the pip cards.